-Fifty-two-year-old Mark Breakiron, of Hopwood, was convicted in Fayette County and sentenced to death in the 1987 slaying of waitress Saundra Martin.
-Prosecutors allege that he stabbed the 24-year-old Smithfield woman 20 times and cut her throat before stealing her purse and bags of money from Shenanigan's Lounge in German Township.
+Fifty-three-year-old Mark Breakiron, of Hopwood, was convicted in Fayette County and sentenced to death in the slaying of waitress Saundra Martin.
+Prosecutors allege he stabbed the 24-year-old Smithfield woman before stealing her purse and bags of money from Shenanigan's Lounge in German Township.

 A federal judge in 2011 overturned the conviction, citing tainted testimony from another inmate.
-Breakiron's attorneys have claimed "prosecutorial misconduct" during his trial was so serious that he shouldn't be retried.
+But Breakiron's attorneys have claimed "prosecutorial misconduct" during his trial was so serious that the charges should be dismissed.

 The (Uniontown) Herald-Standard (http://bit.ly/1tVHUuR ) reports a deputy attorney general opposes that in a new filing, arguing the retrial is sufficient to remedy the prosecutor's mistake.